codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/lab-carl/README.md

-# Lab 32 - Budget Tracker (Part 2)
+# Lab 33 - Budget Tracker (Part 3)

 ## Description

 This is a react application to keep track of categories of items, specific expenses associated with each category, and the budget/amount allotted to each.
 Categories include expenses and both categories and expenses can be created, updated, and deleted.

 This app is built utilizing redux to contain the application state.
+Redux reporter middleware is used to log the state and actions.
+Redux session middleware is used to add the state to local storage.

 ## Tech / Framework